Akame ga Kill!: Reception

 The seventh volume sold 24,181 copies within the first week of release.
 The eighth volume likewise sold 37,833 copies in its debut week.
 Up until volume 11, the series has sold over 2.1 million copies.
-The English release debuted at 19th in Monthly BookScan during February 2015.
+The English release debuted at nineteenth in Monthly BookScan during February 2015.

 All five volumes of the English translation have appeared on The New York Times Manga Best Sellers list: